Caeden01/wb-library-poem-collector-printer-drivers/README.md

 - [ ] Improve startup procedure - The script often crashes the first time it runs at boot.
 - [ ] Enhance error message response system - Add more LED error codes for better diagnostics.
 - [ ] Implement server-side error reporting - Enable direct reporting of error issues to the poem collector site.
+- [ ] Write drivers for other printers